 Town 45 km west of Christchurch.
 Centrally located on the plains, it is an administrative centre.
 It has flourished, with the 1971 population of 830 increasing to 1,935 in 2013.
 Although isolated Canterbury rural towns are mostly in decline, those within commuting distance of Christchurch, like Darfield, have grown.
-Darfield was close to the center of the 7.1 magnitude earthquake on 4 September 2010; the Greendale Fault was just to the east of the town.
+Darfield was close to the centre of the 7.1 magnitude earthquake on 4 September 2010; the Greendale Fault was just to the east of the town.
 Although there was no loss of life, there was considerable damage to buildings in the Darfield district.

 Town 22 km south-west from Christchurch, named for Canterbury’s last provincial superintendent, William Rolleston.
 It was once a small railway junction, where the West Coast railway line leaves the main line.
 A 1972–74 plan for a substantial ‘new town’ was abandoned, but Rolleston has since grown fast.
 Between 2006 and 2013 its population more than doubled, to 9,555.

 Town 13 km south-east of Rolleston, with a 2013 population of 3,924.
 Nearby Lincoln University was founded as a college in 1878 to provide a practical education in farming.
 The original Ivey Hall, now surrounded by modern buildings, is a notable historic site.
 At the college scientists developed new sheep breeds and wheat crosses.
 Students now also train for careers in parks and recreation.
 Many staff and students commute from Christchurch.